mosip/documentation/docs/deploymentnew/on-prem-without-dns.md

 * Steps to Uninstall nginx (in case required)
 `sudo apt purge nginx nginx-common`
 * DNS mapping:
-    * Once nginx server is installed sucessfully, create DNS mapping for rancher cluster related domains as mentioned in DNS requirement section. (rancher.org.net, keycloak.org.net)
+    * Once nginx server is installed successfully, create DNS mapping for rancher cluster related domains as mentioned in DNS requirement section. (rancher.org.net, keycloak.org.net)
     * In case used Openssl for wildcard ssl certificate add DNS entries in local hosts file of your system.
         * For example: /etc/hosts files for Linux machines.
         ```